 For whatever reason, the phrasing and metrical accents work out well enough here, and the entire production is fairly compelling.
 These aspects are not really true of their following Ockeghem issue, although the remarks of the previous paragraph do apply (and Ockeghem has more ambiguities of phrasing).
 There is apparently some real affinity between the Tallis Scholars and Obrecht, and so this is a performance which will likely stand for some time, especially given the virtuoso demands of the music itself.

 Although recent quality issues devoted to Obrecht have lessened the impact of this recording, it remains valuable.
 It was named my EM Record of the Year for 1996, and will always remain something of a landmark as the first major Obrecht recording of the CD era (a delay which seems almost surreal even today) as well as the first fairly convincing recording of Franco-Flemish polyphony by the Tallis Scholars.
 Their strength certainly remains in later music, but here they make a tangible contribution to c.1500 music.
-Although the ANS Chorus interpretations are better-prepared, the present issue remains worthwhile, and the talent of the singers is evident.
+Although the ANS Chorus interpretations were better-prepared, the present issue remains worthwhile, and the talent of the singers is evident.

 To renaissance sacred listTodd M. McComb